Fidelco Guide Dog Foundation, Inc

 The Sauerhoefer family of East Windsor, CT established this organization in honor of their daughter, Abby who has Congenital Disorder of Glychosylation.
 They started with raising money for a mitochondrial foundation by holding the Walk for Abby.
 After two years of more than 500 people attending the walk, they decided to form their own organization and give back to the communities that continue to support their fundraising efforts.
 Visit www.abbyshelpinghand.com to see some of the faces of the families they have helped and read more about Abby’s story.

 American Cancer Society

 The American Cancer Society is a nationwide, community-based voluntary health organization dedicated to eliminating cancer as a major health by preventing cancer, saving lives, and diminishing suffering from cancer, through research, education, advocacy, and service.
-Headquartered in Atlanta, Georgia, the ACS has regional and local offices throughout the country that support 11 geographical Divisions and ensure we have a presence in every community.
+Headquartered in Atlanta, Georgia, the ACS has regional and local offices throughout the country to ensure we have a presence in every community.

 Carmine & Frank Mangini Foundation